anachioca/WebDev-OnlineStore/README.md

 #### Main Page
 The main page is responsive, and the background image changes according to the size of the screen.

-#### The following information will be saved in the server:

-* For the costumer: Name, address, ID, phone and email.
-* For the admin:  Name, ID, phone and email.
-* For each product: Name, ID, price, quantity available, size.

 ## Comments About the Code: